HimanshuGoel/my-full-stack-learning-app/KEYBOARD_SHORTCUTS.md

 - ctrl + shift + up - move the current line
 - ctrl + shift + backspace - delete to the start of the line
 - ctrl + shift + delete - delete to the end of the line
-- ctrl + alt + enter - insert new unindented line above the current one
+- ctrl + alt + enter - insert new unindent line above the current one
-- ctrl + alt + shift + enter - insert new unindented line below the current one
+- ctrl + alt + shift + enter - insert new unindent line below the current one

 ## MS Teams